 Step 1.
 Fill out the forms

-If you don’t have counsel on a criminal matter
+If you don’t have a lawyer on a criminal matter

-If you have counsel on a criminal matter
+If you have a lawyer on a criminal matter

 File and serve the notice of appeal within your time limit.
 Appeals are filed in the Court of Appeal in:

 Step 3.
-Get a transcript and appeal record
+Get, file and serve your appeal record